 Online transcription jobs are some of the few legitimate work-at-home jobs that are almost always in demand.

 Most companies will allow you to work at your own pace and pick up jobs as you need.

-You will need to hone up on your typing skills to qualify, but the right combination of time and effort, could land you a job that pays around $50,000 entirely from home.
+You will need to hone your typing and listening skills to qualify, but the right combination of time and effort could land you a job that pays up to $50,000 entirely from home.

-If typing isn’t your strong suit, you can probably find a better suited job for you over in my list of 75 work from home jobs here.
+If typing isn’t your strong suit, you can probably find a better-suited job for you over in my list of work-from-home jobs here.